thisisamondi/Hamsters/README.md

 - Heroku
 - Vs Code

-* I also used Heroku to publish and operate the app.
+* I also used Heroku to publish and operate the backend-app.
   Link: https://hamstrar.herokuapp.com/
+  - endpoints:
+  /hamsters (An array with all the hamster objects) /hamsters/random (A randomly selected hamster object) /hamsters/:id (A hamster object with a specific id)

+  /matches (An array with all match objects)
+  /winners (An array with hamsterobjects for the 5 hamsters that have won the most games) /losers  (An array with hamsterobjects for the 5 hamsters that have lost the most games)